Education CV

 - (2021–2022) Early Career Fellow in Financial Law and Regulation – University of Edinburgh, Law School

-- (2016–2018) Chief of Staff and Law Clerk to the Chief Justice – Commercial Law Chamber of the São Paulo State Supreme Court, Brazil
+- (2016–2018) Chief of Staff to the Chief Justice – Commercial Law Chamber of the São Paulo State Supreme Court, Brazil

 - (2012–2013) Research Assistant – Professor Rodrigo Broglia Mendes – University of São Paulo, Brazil